Research

 Varieties

 When the program started Clipper was the only variety cultivated, and cultivated very successfully, in the Southern Cape.
-We have released more than 9 varieties through our breeding program in two growing regions.
+We have released more than numerous varieties through our breeding program in two growing regions.

 Program

-The SABBI program is a smart breeding (selection with markers and advanced reproductive technologies) program that is based on a conventional breeding program that incorporates marker assisted selection and doubled haploid production.
+The SABBI program is a smart breeding (selection with markers and advanced reproductive technologies) program that is based on a conventional breeding program that incorporates marker assisted selection and speed breeding.